tugberkugurlu/ECommerceHelper/README.md

-#ECommerce Project
+#ECommerceHelper Project
-*ECommerce* is a set of .NET libraries which integrates with several eCommerce utilities such as bank APIs, currency converter, etc. for online transactions.
+*ECommerceHelper* is a set of .NET libraries which integrates with several eCommerce utilities such as bank APIs, currency converter, etc. for online transactions.

 #Download
-You can integrate ECommerce into your .NET application through [Nuget](http://nuget.org "http://nuget.org"):
+You can integrate ECommerceHelper into your .NET application through [Nuget](http://nuget.org "http://nuget.org"):

-    PM > Install-Package ECommerce
+    PM > Install-Package ECommerceHelper

 You can download individual packages separately if you would like to:

 **ECommerce.CurrencyConverter**

-    PM > Install-Package ECommerce.CurrencyConverter
+    PM > Install-Package ECommerceHelper.CurrencyConverter

 **ECommerce.VirtualPOS.Garanti**

-    PM > Install-Package ECommerce.VirtualPOS.Garanti
+    PM > Install-Package ECommerceHelper.VirtualPOS.Garanti

 #Development Workflow
 `master` branch only holds the latest stable version of the product.
 Navigate to `dev` branch in order to see latest work.